falldamagestudio/plastic-cloud-to-ucb/README.md

 ## Current state

-This is used for our internal development now.
+Should work, but occasional bugs require manual restart of the containers once every couple of weeks.

+This was used for internal development for a 6-month period.
+We abandoned it in favor of a Jenkins build setup, because the Jenkins setup offered significantly shorter build turnaround times (from 30-60 minutes to 15 minutes for our project).

 ## Overview